 When you read a self-help book, it’s like taking a course, and you want to come out of it with tons of new ideas and action plans.
 Visual notes will help you to remember the information better and will be a great return point for when you need to refresh it.

 As for fiction literature, let’s talk about it separately.

 Why would you want to do that?

 First of all – your literature class.
 Creating sketch notes for your school literature program will help you to easier work with these books later on.

 But even if you’re not at school, it might be fun to create those.

 I used to read a lot of fiction before.
-And now mostly if you ask me about the book I’ll likely not remember anything about it, except for maybe that I did or did not like it.
+And now, mostly if you ask me about the book, I’ll likely not remember anything about it, except that I did or did not like it.
 If I even remember it at all.

-It also might be a fun use of one of the notebooks I have laying around and I bet you also have in your collection – create a reading journal!
+It also might be a fun use of one of the notebooks I have lying around, and I bet you also have it in your collection – create a reading journal!